The-Software-Guild/mthree-c136-0821-lectures/lectures/gql/day1/gql-lecture1.md

 -explicit UI updates => end of req <-> res cycle

-- more abstraction and component structure
+-more abstraction and component structure

 ### 2. Introduction to GraphQL